 The committee is required to hold no fewer than “five public meetings or public hearings” and a minimum of “three public hearings, which may include field hearings.”

-At this early stage in the game, it’s unclear what the committee plans to discuss or if they’ll be able to formulate recommendations that will attract bipartisan support in both chambers.
+At this stage in the game, it’s unclear whether the committee will be able to formulate recommendations that will attract bipartisan support in both chambers.
 As the committee’s hearing schedule and agenda begin to take shape, LegBranch’s team of congressional experts and blog contributors will provide ongoing coverage and analysis.
 Check in frequently, as this page will be updated regularly with information, analysis, and reports on the committee’s activities.

 Background and Explanatory Information on the Joint Select Committee on Budget and Appropriations Process Reform